Copyright and Fair Use Considerations

 Sci.Electronics.Repair FAQ Email Links Page.

-Where an entire document or except is copied to another Web site, note the
+Where an entire document or excerpt is copied to another Web site, note the

 - The entire section "About the Author and Copyright" MUST be